uoakinci/Bitcoind-Web-User-Interface/README.md

 * Do read the file 'SECURITYandCHANGES.txt' !!!!
 It is absolutely essential to encrypt and protect the communication between the WebUI and where you are on the internet.

+* extensions made:
+    Euro and USD rates on main page,
+    Setting of Transaction Fee on basis of expected waiting time until addition to the block chain, Bug corrections (tests added for array indices that when non-existent would raise errors)

 DONATIONS
 ---------